One-Rep Max Calculator

 Epley formula: How to calculate one-rep max?

 Since there are many factors affecting body performance, estimating your single repetition maximum isn't simple.
-There are many formulae, some giving more accurate results than the others, but all of them should be treated with a grain of salt.
+There are many formulae, some giving more accurate results than others, but all of them should be treated with a grain of salt.
 The one-rep max calculator uses two methods:

 - The Epley formula